OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-fan.md

 <!-- // go into some detail here about how we're going to be implementing the project //	eg. which programming language we'll be using, APIs //	include links to any api or module references -->

 There's a lot of implementation details in this project that will change depend on the exact hardware you have access to.
+We used a D18B20 1Wire temperature sensor, for example.
+For the fan, we recommend a computer case fan, since those are quite easy to come by and works decently well.

-We used a D18B20 1Wire temperature sensor and a 3D printed fan + DC motor setup just like in the [Maker Kit tutorial](https://docs.onion.io/omega2-maker-kit/maker-kit-servo-h-bridge.html) since we had all of those handy.
-However, we recommend using a computer case fan as they're super common and fairly cheap.
+We also cooked up a 3D printed fan + DC motor setup just like in the [Maker Kit tutorial](https://docs.onion.io/omega2-maker-kit/maker-kit-servo-h-bridge.html) since we had all of those handy.

 To control the fan, we'll be using a python script and the Onion PWM Python Module to pulse the fan.
 We also use a library to operate the 1Wire sensor, but your mileage may vary depending on your sensor.

-All the code we used can be found in the [iot-smart-fan repository](https://github.com/OnionIoT/iot-smart-fan) on GitHub.
+All the code we used is written for a case fan with a transistor switching it.
+It can be found in the [iot-smart-fan repository](https://github.com/OnionIoT/iot-smart-fan) on GitHub.

 ### Ingredients